andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 Compiling assets

-    $ php artisan basset:compile
+    $ php artisan basset:build

+I would recommend using development collections for development instead of compiling .

-For full usage see [Using Basset by Jason Lewis](http://jasonlewis.me/code/basset)
+For full usage see [Using Basset by Jason Lewis](http://jasonlewis.me/code/basset/4.0)

 <a name="presenter"></a>
 ## Presenter